Have heard of BlaBlaCar?

 In this five years, the team opened up to failures, tested six different business models, and gained invaluable learnings from each.

-Back in 2007, after one year when the company was born, there were many requests from external companies around France interested in integrating a ride sharing app platform in their corporate intranet.
+Back in 2007, after one year when the company was born, there were many requests from external companies around France interested in integrating a ride sharing application platform in their corporate intranet.

 These companies wanted to provide their employees a platform to facilitate travel back home and from home to work.